-The United States Institute of Theatre Technology (USITT) is pleased to announce a Rigging Safety Initiative through a generous gift from Founding Sponsor J.R.
-Clancy, rigging manufacturer.
-This safety program will allow secondary educational facilities to apply for a grant to be used towards a rigging system safety inspection in their performance spaces.
+USITT's Rigging Safety is a safety program that will allow secondary educational facilities to apply for a grant to be used towards a rigging system safety inspection in their performance spaces.
+The program was originally made possible by founding sponsor and rigging manufacturer J.R.
+Clancy, now a division of Wenger Corporation.

 USITT is accepting applications towards funding of a rigging inspection.
 In order to apply a school facility must fall within the following guidelines: